Invariance Principles for Dependent Processes Indexed by Besov Classes with an Application to a Hausman Test for Linearity: New Results

-The form of the last theorem is particularly useful when a comparison with other result in the literature is desired, since those results are often presented in terms of moment bounds and size restrictions on mixing coefficients.
+The form of the last theorem is particularly useful when a comparison with other results in the literature is desired, since those results are often presented in terms of separate moment bounds and size restrictions on mixing coefficients.

-More generally, the results show that in weighted Besov spaces control over tail behavior of the function class can be utilized to give sufficient conditions for a CLT that directly involve the marginal distribution of $ \chi _{t}$ rather than that of $f\left( \chi _{t}\right) .$ This is possible because the asymptotic behavior of $f\left( \chi _{t}\right) $ is controlled by terms that are functions of $\left\Vert \chi _{t}\right\Vert .$ The next corollary gives explicit versions of this result for Sobolev, H\"{o}lder and Lipschitz classes of functions.
+More generally, the results show that in weighted Besov spaces control over tail behavior of the function class can be utilized to give sufficient conditions for a CLT that directly involves the marginal distribution of $\chi_{t}$ rather than that of $f\left( \chi_{t}\right) .$ This is possible because the asymptotic behavior of $f\left( \chi_{t}\right) $ is controlled by terms that are functions of $\left\Vert \chi_{t}\right\Vert .$ The next corollary gives explicit versions of the previous general results for Sobolev, H\"{o}lder and Lipschitz classes of functions.

-A special case of Besov spaces are Sobolev spaces.
-They are defined as follows (see Nickl and P\"{o}tscher, 2007, Section 3.3.2).
-Let $1<p<\infty $ , real $s\geq 0$ and